-- parameters.backrest-restore-from-cluster specifies the name of a PostgreSQL cluster which will be restored.
+- parameters.backrest-restore-cluster specifies the name of a PostgreSQL cluster which will be restored (this option had name parameters.backrest-restore-from-cluster before the Operator 1.2.0).
 This includes stopping the database and recreating a new primary with the restored data (for example, cluster1), - parameters.backrest-restore-opts specifies additional options for pgBackRest (for example, --type=time --target="2021-04-16 15:13:32" to perform a point-in-time-recovery), - parameters.backrest-storage-type the type of the pgBackRest repository, (for example, local).